s0trcwd7/IBM-xray/README.md

 # IBM Cloud Foundry - XRay

-Use GitHub Actions to automatically deploy the latest version of V2Ray to IBM Cloud Foundry
+Use GitHub Actions to automatically deploy the latest version of XRay to IBM Cloud Foundry

 [Read the details in my blog (in Chinese) | 中文教程](https://p3terx.com/archives/how-to-use-ibm-cloud-gracefully-for-free.html)